JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

 ### 1. Descriptive data mining

+- Plot the heatmap and see the correlation and choose the data to descriptive.

+- Model Building

+  - Two different Train Test Split (2:1 and 4:1)
+  - Using Jupyter notebook with python language to do descriptive data mining.
+  - Using pipeline for model building
+      - scaling for numerical features
+      - label encoder for categorical features
+   - Creating base model with K-Means clustering algorithm.
+   - Checking evaluation matrix
+   - Hyperparameter tuning on every model
+   - Checking evaluation matrix on the tuned model
+   - Export the model with the best accuracy score

 ### 2. Predictive data mining

 - Plot the heatmap and see the correlation and choose the data to predict.

 - Model Building